 - Dependent children under the age of 21 who live with Member and dependent children under the age of 25 who are full-time students, as determined by IRS dependency requirements.

 - For a business user, affiliated persons shall be limited to:

 - The owner of the Company includes any natural person who is the owner, proprietor or general partner of the Company who:

 - owns at least a 20% portion of the stock or ownership interest, and

-- holds executive authority in the Company and who otherwise controls the management of the Company.
+- holds executive authority in the Company and who otherwise controls that business for their own gain.

 - A full-time employee of the Company identified in the organizational documents on file with the appropriate state agency as the President, Vice President, Secretary or Treasurer of the Company.